-- Exceed Expectations: This rating is given if faculty member qualifies for Meets Expectationsrating and satisfies the additional requirements listed in Section 3.7. - Meet Expectations: This rating is given if the overall score is above or equal to 3 without satisfying the conditions for Exceeds Expectations listed in Section 3.7. - Does not Meet Expectations: This rating is given if the overall score is below 3 without satisfying the conditions for the Unsatisfactory rating. - Unsatisfactory: This rating is warranted only when both the submitted academic record has serious across the board deficiencies and if it is additionally determined that these deficiencies cannot be subject to correction by continuing support, remediation, or workload reassignment.
-Consequently, an Unsatisfactory rating will be assigned if the overall score is below 1.5 and evaluator concludes that future faculty performance is not subject to correction with continuing remediation, workload reassignments, or continuing support (see definition of Unsatisfactory rating in ADM06-502).
+- Exceed Expectations: This rating is given if faculty member qualifies for Meets Expectations rating and satisfies the additional requirements listed in Section 3.8. - Meet Expectations: This rating is given if the overall score is above or equal to 3 AND, for faculty with at least 10% research workload, the research score is above or equal to 1, without satisfying the conditions for Exceeds Expectations listed in Section 3.8.

+- Does not Meet Expectations: This is given if the overall score is below 3 OR if the faculty has at least 10% research workload and the research score is 0, without satisfying the conditions for the Unsatisfactory rating. - Unsatisfactory: This rating is warranted only when both the submitted academic record has serious across the board deficiencies and if it is additionally determined that these deficiencies cannot be subject to correction by continuing support, remediation, or workload reassignment.
+Consequently, an Unsatisfactory rating will be assigned if the overall score is below 1.5 and evaluator concludes that future faculty performance is not subject to correction with continuing remediation, workload reassignments, or continuing support (see definition of Unsatisfactory rating in ADM 06-502).